Melissa McClone and Patricia Walters-Fischer (one vote apart)-Congrats ladies!!

 Oh, wow.
 Tina Hudson stared at the faded denim

-clinging to the plumber wedged under her friend’skitchen sink.
+kitchen sink.
 A piece of silver tinsel stuck to the seam

 along his solid thigh.
 If she plucked the tinsel off his